SFDO-Tooling/CumulusCI/docs/why_cumulusci.rst

 Why CumulusCI?
 ==============

-CumulusCI was built to solve common challenges faced the development and release of Salesforce managed package projects such as:
+CumulusCI was built to solve common challenges faced during the development and release of Salesforce managed package projects such as:

 * Integration of Salesforce DX into the package release cycle
 * Reducing the burden and risk of cutting managed package releases